-Although 25 years passed before Canada formally acknowledged the “every Canadian citizen and policymaker can be proud that their country is ahead of the curve when it comes to recognizing the emergence of new information about the Islamic Republic,” Kilgore declared.
+Although 25 years passed before Canada formally acknowledged the#1988massacre “every Canadian citizen and policymaker can be proud that their country is ahead of the curve when it comes to recognizing the emergence of new information about the Islamic Republic,” Kilgore declared.

 Over the course of a few months, thousands of people were hanged, including pregnant women and minors as young as 15.
 People whose crimes consisted of reading opposition newspapers or expressing sympathy for the PMOI were hanged alongside active dissidents.

-The 1988 Massacre set a precedent to the present day, as Iran ranks as the country with per capita.
+The 1988 Massacre set a precedent to the present day, as Iran ranks as the country with the highest rate of executions per capita.
 “The international community recognizes those statistics, but appears to attach little emotional weight to them.
 Knowledge of Tehran’s obsession with the death penalty does not necessarily translate to an understanding of the full extent of the regime’s brutality.
 Widespread ignorance about the 1988 massacre contributes to that lack of understanding.
 If more parliaments would adopt resolutions such as Canada’s, which “condemns the mass murder of political prisoners in Iran in the summer of 1988 as constituting crimes against humanity,” then more populations would understand the severe peril that Iranian democrats and dissenters face daily,” writes Kilgore.

-Unprecedented attention inside Iran and in the West, have resulted from the facts heard on the audio recording, and that the names of those involved in the massacre “will be etched in the annals of history as criminals,” may be realized.
+Unprecedented attention inside Iran and in the West, have resulted from the facts heard on the audio recording, and Montazeri’s promise that the names of those involved in the massacre “will be etched in the annals of history as criminals,” may be realized.
 Governments and legislators worldwide have received requests to condemn formally the individual perpetrators, many of whom still hold power in Iran.

 Kilgore asks, “How can any country which understands the 1988 massacre and the ongoing human rights crisis in Iran seek expanded relations with the fundamentalist theocracy?”